UNCLASSIFIED (U)

 9 FAM 504.4-8(B) (U) Usual Place of Application

 a.
-(U) As a general rule, an applicant in the United States should apply for a visa at the post in the consular district of the applicant’s last foreign residence.
-That is the only consular section required to accept the case for processing, although another consular section might do so as a matter of discretion.
+(U) As a general rule, IV and Diversity Visa applicants should apply for a visa in the consular district where they are resident, and an applicant physically present in the United States should apply for a visa at the post in the consular district of the applicant’s last foreign residence.
+Unless the Department directs otherwise, post is required to accept the case for processing.

-c.
-(U) The assignment of an IV petition to a consular section by the IV processing center in the United States will constitute such a direction by the Department.
+d.
+(U) The assignment of an IV petition to a consular section by the National Visa Center (NVC) or a diversity visa application by the Kentucky Consular Center (KCC) in the United States will constitute such a direction by the Department.

 9 FAM 504.4-8(C) (U) Third Country Processing for Applicants Abroad

 d.
-(U) Residence of Applicant with No Fixed Address: According to 22 CFR 42.61 (see 9 FAM 504.4-1 above), the residence of an applicant with no fixed address, such as a member of a crew, may be determined as follows:
+(U) Residence of Applicant with No Fixed Address: The residence of an applicant with no fixed address, such as a member of a crew, may be determined as follows:

 (1) (U) The residence of the applicant’s spouse and/or children, if any, can be applied to the applicant;

-(3) (U) If neither of the above paragraphs applies, the country in which the applicant has resided the longest as an adult or the country of the applicant’s nationality applies.
+(3) (U) If neither of the above paragraphs applies, the country in which the applicant has resided the longest as an adult or the country of the applicant’s nationality applies; and

 e.
-(U) Spouses with Different Residences: It would be unusual if one spouse resided in different consular districts than the other one, but they both applied for visas together.
-In such an event, it would be preferable for the couple to apply where the principal applicant resides, although the residence of the other spouse may be used if more convenient.
+(U) Spouses with Different Residences: Although it is preferable for the couple to apply where the principal applicant resides, the residence of the other spouse may be used if more convenient for both spouses.

 f.
 (U) Petitions Received for Applicants Outside Consular District:

-(1) (U) If you receive a petition for a beneficiary not residing in your consular district and you choose not to process the application under your discretionary authority (see paragraph b above), you have two options:
+(1) (U) If you receive a petition for a beneficiary not residing or not physically present in your consular district and you choose not to process the application under your discretionary authority (see paragraph b above), you have two options:

 (a) (U) Transfer the petition to the IV unit having jurisdiction, usually the applicant’s last place of residence abroad (see 9 FAM 504.4-9, paragraph below); or